USGS-R/sensorQC/README.md

 These are outlier tests that occur after the `outlier_removal` flags have been removed.
 For example, the *threshold* test for `flags > 30%` will remove any summary value (the average of the *window* measurements, after `outlier_removal` values have been removed) that has less that 30% of the original instantaneous data.

 #####`data_source` specifies the location of the sensor data that is to be processed
-*file_name* is the name of the file to be imported.
+*file_name* is the name of the file to be imported
-*folder_name* is the file path to the sensor data (this path is relative to the location of the yaml file) *format* is the data format for the sensor data *window* is the temporal data window (in seconds) or "auto" (for automatically calculated) *date_type* is the date format for the sensor data.
+*folder_name* is the file path to the sensor data (this path is relative to the location of the yaml file)
+*format* is the data format for the sensor data
+*window* is the temporal data window (in seconds) or "auto" (for automatically calculated)
+*date_type* is the date format for the sensor data.

 ##What libraries does `sensorQC` need?